The average settlement amount for a personal injury car accident case in the United States is approximately $19,000.

 In one of our law firm’s complex medical malpractice practices, the cost will often exceed $100,000 long before the case goes to trial.
 Our birth injury lawyers might spend $200,000 to $300,000 on a typical labor and delivery malpractice case.

 But with Miller & Zois, and most law firms, we front those expenses.
 The client is not obligated to pay them if we do not get a financial recovery that exceeds those costs.
 In other words, our law firm bears all of the out-of-pocket risks.

 To negotiate the bills and pay the claim out of the settlement or simply to leave the bills open.
-Some medical bills you may be legally required to pay out of a personal injury lawsuit settlement.
-Some health care providers who know they have a motor vehicle collision case will require the plaintiff to sign an "assignment and authorization."
+You may be legally required to pay some medical bills out of a personal injury lawsuit settlement.
+Some healthcare providers who know they have a motor vehicle collision case will require the plaintiff to sign an “assignment and authorization.”